Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing that can be done about that.

-If you don't like it, if it disappoints you, and I understand, look, the Tea Party big 2010 midterms that have been great if we'd had a full-fledged conservative that could have gotten his nomination, but that didn't happen.
+If you don't like it, if it disappoints you, and I understand, look, the Tea Party big 2010 midterms that have been great if we've had a full-fledged conservative that could have gotten his nomination, but that didn't happen.

-Anyway, I gotta take a break here, folks.
+Anyway, I got to take a break here, folks.

 I'm way long.

-Broadcast engineers in a state of panic, so sit tight.
+Broadcast engineers in a state of panic.

 We'll be back and continue in a moment.

-He has not spent the last four years, six years of his life in CD run-down motels only to roll over for Obama after Labor Day.
+Ladies and gentlemen, Mitt Romney, with all of his material advantages, he has not spent the last four years, six years of his life in seedy rundown motels only to roll over for Obama after Labor Day.

 John McCain was content to be nominated.